 - Encourage, REPEAT OVER AND OVER, the importance of clicking the “Turn In” button when they are submitting their assignments.
 As someone who teaches 170ish kids, dealing with assignments that are submitted, assignments that are done but not marked done, is SUCH A TIME WASTER.
 I straight up tell kids that if they don’t mark it as done I will refuse to grade it.
 It’s a good life skill and will make your life so much easier.

 - The Lesson Slides and Assignment are directly in order information with each other.
 Kids don’t realize this and will feel a little lost if they’re looking at all the information and trying to complete it.
 Tell them that they are in order and they will be much more okay with the process.
-And if a kid gets super overwhelmed or you know they will need help because of accommodations, teach them how to make comments and tag you in it so you get a notification email so you can point them in the right direction.
+And if a kid gets super overwhelmed, or you know they will need help because of accommodations, teach them how to make comments and tag you in it, so you get a notification email and you can point them in the right direction.

 Links to Materials

 Music Theory Curriculum Job Aid: A Job Aid is essentially the handbook/guide for how the instructional system is designed to function.
 It includes all of those fancy learning objectives and goals that your admin love to see, and also a bunch of resources in how to set up Google Classroom and all those things.